HIV/AIDS in the Caribbean: Challenges

 Several challenges have hindered the response to the HIV crisis.
 First, many countries have weak national capacities in terms of their ability to manage, control, and address the epidemic.
 This management also presents technical challenges for developing countries with varying levels of technological advancement.
 Because of the many regional governments and international aid agencies, the response to the spread of the disease is often uncoordinated and less effective than it could be.
 Political factors that affect the response include inattention to or a lack of concern about HIV and incomplete or slow information flow.

 The stigma associated with both HIV-positive people and the perceived connection to the gay community is often crippling, resulting in discrimination, low use of testing facilities, and increased transmission of the disease.
 While this is certainly improving, there is still also a lack of information regarding how HIV/AIDS affected specific groups, like commercial sex workers, men who have sex with men, and IV drug users.
 Without substantive and concrete information, it remains difficult to completely address the needs of the groups.
-Lastly, it remains difficult to fully implement HIV interventions in several areas, and in-depth research is needed to truly understand how these interventions function to help HIV-positive individuals.
+It also remains difficult to fully implement HIV interventions in several areas, and in-depth research is needed to truly understand how these interventions function to help HIV-positive individuals.

+In 2023, approximately 85% of people living with HIV in the Caribbean knew their status.
+Approximately 74% of all people living with HIV in the Caribbean were on treatment.
+Approximately 66% of all people living with HIV were virally suppressed, which was an increase from 33% in 2017.
+The number of people living with HIV who were both on treatment and virally suppressed rose by 8% from 2018 (79%) to 2023 (87%).
+HIV treatment coverage in the Caribbean was 78% among women (aged 15+ years), 65% among men (aged 15+ years), and only 39% at the pediatric level.

+AIDS-related deaths in the Caribbean have decreased by 57% since 2010, largely attributed to greater treatment usage.
+While 6,100 people in the Caribbean died of HIV/AIDS in 2020, there were approximately 4,800 deaths in 2024.
+However, recent increases in deaths have been reported in Belize, Cuba, Guyana, and Suriname.
+The late diagnosis of AIDS remains a significant challenge in the Caribbean.